kh-issa86/ISSAKHALED_6_25062021/README.md

 [configuration]

-    To start the server, you need to run server.js, available in the backend folder.
+    To start the server, available in the backend folder.
 From 'backend' run the command:

     npm start